gonzalo-cordova-pou/MLADHD/README.md

 - [❌ Discarded] We could explore the possibility of scraping the data using automated image search from search engines like Google or Bing.

+#### Resizing

+- *Downsampling*: For now we are using `transforms.Resize(224)`.
+This keeps the proportion of the image (there is no point in changing the proportion) and lowers the size of the images (we have images of 1920x1080 and 3840x2160).
+This is a common practice in CNNs.
+It may seem contraintuitive to feed the model with lower quality images, but models train faster on smaller images.
+An input image that is twice the size requires our network to learn from four times as many pixels, with more memory need and times that add up.
+[Reference](https://blog.roboflow.com/you-might-be-resizing-your-images-incorrectly/)

 ## Possible OCR (optical character recognition) Python Package

 - [pytesseract](https://pypi.org/project/pytesseract/)